 There are several reasons for setting redirects on your website.
 However, it is a feature that is not available on WordPress as a standard.
 For creating redirects there are 2 ways, using a plugin and using a .htaccess file.

-In case, you are looking for a WordPress redirect plugin, Redirection is one of the best choice.
+In case, you are looking for a WordPress redirect plugin, Redirection is one of the best choices.

 Safe Redirect Manager